Disk Configurations

 Should I partition my drive?

-Some backup arrangements like to have an entire volume set aside.
+Some backup arrangements need to have an entire volume set aside.
 Apple's Time Machine, for instance, will not let you use a single volume to backup more than one computer.
 If you want to send Time Machine backups from multiple computers to a single drive, you'll first want to make a partition on the drive for each computer.
 This is a reasonably common arrangement for bootable backup software, and it's the most common reason to partition drives.

 Hard drive formatting